 Title – control the font, size, style, colour and spacing.
 These are the standard stying features.

-Description – this is control over the description text if you choose to turn that feature on inside your form.
+Description – this is control over the description text.
+You can turn that feature on inside your gravity form insert.

 Labels – these are the labels over each of your items.
 Again using the standard styling features in Divi.

 Input – control the font, colour, style, line height etc.

 Form Button – set your button style, including background colour, hover colour, font, icon, orientation, size, borders etc. All the standard Divi features.

 Progress Bar – set the background colour and font colour.

 Form Border – if you want a form border, you can set the border style, size and colour.